Culture of England: Sport

 Rugby union originated in Rugby School, Warwickshire in the early 19th century.
 The England rugby union team won the 2003 Rugby World Cup, with Jonny Wilkinson scoring the winning drop goal in the last minute of extra time against Australia.
 England was one of the host nations of the competition in the 1991 Rugby World Cup and also hosted the 2015 Rugby World Cup.
 The top level of club participation is the English Premiership.
 Leicester Tigers, London Wasps, Bath Rugby and Northampton Saints have had success in the Europe-wide Heineken Cup.

 Rugby league was born in Huddersfield in 1895.
-Since 2008, the England national rugby league team has been a full test nation in lieu of the Great Britain national rugby league team, which won three World Cups but is now retired.
+Since 2008, the England national rugby league team has been a full test nation in lieu of the Great Britain national rugby league team, which won three World Cups.
 Club sides play in Super League, the present-day embodiment of the Rugby Football League Championship.
 Rugby League is most popular among towns in the northern English counties of Lancashire, Yorkshire and Cumbria.
 The vast majority of English clubs in Super League are based in the north of England.
-Some of the most successful clubs include Wigan Warriors, Hull F.C.
-St. Helens, Leeds Rhinos and Huddersfield Giants; the former three have all won the World Club Challenge previously.
+Some of the most successful clubs include Wigan Warriors, Hull F.C., St. Helens, Leeds Rhinos and Huddersfield Giants; the former three have all won the World Club Challenge previously.

 William Penny Brookes was prominent in organising the format for the modern Olympic Games.
 In 1994, then President of the IOC, Juan Antonio Samaranch, laid a wreath on Brooke's grave, and said, "I came to pay homage and tribute to Dr Brookes, who really was the founder of the modern Olympic Games".
-London has hosted the Summer Olympic Games three times, in 1908, 1948, and 2012.
+London was the first major city to host the Summer Olympic Games three times, in 1908, 1948, and 2012.
 England competes in the Commonwealth Games, held every four years.
+Birmingham hosted the 2022 Commonwealth Games, the seventh time a UK country has hosted the event.

 Sport England is the governing body responsible for distributing funds and providing strategic guidance for sporting activity in England.
-The Minister for Sport and Civil Society has responsibility for sport in England.
 England, and other countries of the United Kingdom, compete as a separate nations in some international sporting events.
 The England cricket team actually represents England and Wales.
 However, in the Olympic Games, England competes as part of the Great Britain team.
 English supporters are now more likely to carry the Cross of Saint George flag than the British Union Flag.

 Tennis was created in Birmingham in the late 19th century, and the Wimbledon Championships is the oldest tennis tournament in the world, and widely considered the most prestigious.
 Major Walter Clopton Wingfield is credited as being a pioneer of the game.
-The world's oldest tennis tournament, the Wimbledon championships, first occurred in 1877, and today the event takes place over two weeks in late June and early July.
+The world's oldest tennis tournament, the Wimbledon Championships, first occurred in 1877, and today the event takes place over two weeks in late June and early July.
 Created in the Tudor period in the court of Henry VIII, the English dessert strawberries and cream is synonymous with the English summer, and is famously consumed at Wimbledon.